-Schools should have a 30-day supply of personal protective equipment including surgical masks for adults and children, N95 respirators, gloves, face shields for adults and no-contact thermometers for temperature screening.
+All schools should have a 30-day supply of personal protective equipment including surgical masks for adults and children and KN95 respirators, gloves and face shields for adults.